lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 User setup
 ----------

-To transform your rst documentation into a Read The Docs page, this job must be configured and created as described in Admin setup below.
-Once this is complete the following files must be added to your repository:
+To transform your rst documentation into a Read The Docs page, configure as described in Admin setup below.
+Once this is complete, add the following files to your repository:

 .. code-block:: bash